Gerald Murnane: Early life

-Murnane was born in Coburg, a suburb of Melbourne in the Australian state of Victoria.
-He is one of four children.
-His brother had an intellectual disability, was repeatedly hospitalised and died in 1985.
-Parts of his childhood were spent in Bendigo and the Western District.
-In 1956 he graduated from De La Salle College, Malvern.
+Murnane was born in Coburg, a suburb of Melbourne in the Australian state of Victoria, as one of four children of a Catholic family with an English-Irish background.
+A brother of his had an intellectual disability, was repeatedly hospitalised and died in 1985.

+His father worked at one time as a prison guard, but was also an often heavily indebted horse racing gambler, which led to frequent moves and financial problems for the family.
+Parts of Gerald Murnane's childhood were spent in Bendigo and the Western District.
+In 1956, he graduated from De La Salle College, Malvern.